getpawprint/slate/source/includes/_requests_v2.md

 ]
 ```

+Creates the request, which will show up in the admin portal as 'new'.
+If `stripe_token` was passed,
-Charges the customer's credit/debit card (see Payment section) and creates the record requests.
+the Stripe token is charged.
+Otherwise, the customer's credit/debit card (see Payment section) is charged.
 Returns array of the newly created request IDs.

 ### HTTP Request